Next Life: A Novel, by Dave Swavely (Cruciform Fiction)

 One Christian’s adventure of a lifetime…in the NEXT LIFE!

-What happened to Tim Carler is so hard to believe that he had to call his story a novel to keep from being mercilessly mocked (or locked up “for his own good”).
-But ironically, this account rings true in a way that none of the other “heaven tourism” books do.
-Unlike those supposedly non-fiction books, there’s nothing in this one that contradicts Scripture.
+What happened to Tim Carler is so hard to believe that he had to call his story a novel to keep from being mercilessly mocked (or locked up for his own safety).
+But ironically, his account rings true in a way that other “heaven tourism” books do not.
+Unlike those supposedly non-fiction titles, there’s nothing in this one that contradicts Scripture.

-After the shock of finding his soul in the Intermediate State (IS for short), the surprises compound when Tim finds out who else is there, who’s not, and how different it is from our common conceptions.
-In a dimension not bound by time, he is sent on missions into the past where he meets some extraordinary everyday people, as well as famous ones like the Jewish Patriarchs, Adolf Hitler, and two favorite Victorian Charleses—Spurgeon and Dickens.
+After the shock of finding his soul in the Intermediate State, the surprises multiply as Tim finds out who’s there, who’s not, and how different heaven is from our common conceptions.
+In a dimension not bound by time, he is sent on missions into the past where he meets some extraordinary everyday people, as well as famous ones like the Jewish Patriarchs, Adolf Hitler, and two Victorian Charleses—Spurgeon and Dickens.

-Next Life is an utterly unique genre- and mind-bending book that will make you look at life in heaven, and on earth, in a whole new way, and look forward to both of them like never before.
+Next Life is an utterly unique mind- and genre-bending book that will make you look at life in heaven, and on earth, in a whole new way, and look forward to both like never before.

 Dave Swavely is a full-time writer who has written and edited numerous books, both fiction and non-fiction.
 He and his wife, Jill, are approaching their fourth decade of marriage, enjoying their seven children, and eagerly anticipating their next life together.